Close

 6. Track Application Progress

-Pro tip: Submit applications well before travel dates and maintain organized document files throughout the process.
+Submit applications well before travel dates and maintain organized document files throughout the process.
+You must submit your request between 6 months and 15 days before the date you intend to enter Portugal.